smarteboka/jorgbot/readme.md

 # Features
 * Workers:
   - Listen to all incoming messages, and execute a handler given a specific message is incoming
-  - Execute code on regular intervals
+  - Execute code on regular intervals, for example publish a message to a recipient.
 * Endpoints:
   - Receive payloads from Slack and execute code.